 (2) The amount set forth in this column represents the minimum amount that a named executive officer would receive under our Bonus Plan if we met our 2019 adjusted EBITDA bonus funding threshold (which we set just above our actual 2018 adjusted EBITDA) and the threshold for 2019 pre-bonus adjusted EBITDA.
-For information on the calculation of Pre-Bonus AEBITDA, and a reconciliation of it to our 2019 net income, please see Exhibit B to this proxy statement (page B-1).
+For information on the calculation of Pre-Bonus AEBITDA, and a reconciliation of our 2019 net income to adjusted EBITDA, please see Exhibit B to this proxy statement (page B-1).
 We describe the Bonus Plan, including the 2019 metrics utilized for each named executive officer, in CD&A above.
 There is no minimum threshold for a named executive officer's Leadership Component under the Bonus Plan, which is why we have not factored in that Component in determining a threshold in this table.
+(3) The amount set forth in this column represents the amount that a named executive officer would receive under our Bonus Plan if the named executive officer met the